splynx/docs/files/en/addons_modules/sageone/sageone.md

 ![SageOne Payments](sageone_payments1.png)

-To do so, navigate to `Config / Integrations / Splynx SageOne Accounting`, click on **Export new payments to SageOne** button:
+To do so, on the sidebar, navigate to `Finance / SageOne Accounting`, click on **Export new payments to SageOne** button:

 **NOTE:**  This step is only required for the initial set up of the *SageOne* add-on, as we have disabled the Cron settings in the second step of the configuration of the add-on.
 Once the step **Export new payments to SageOne** has been completed for the first time, all cron functions can be enabled to allow the system to sync data automatically.